francisco-simoes/exponential_smoothing-mosquitoes_hackaton/README.md

 ## When applied to the data:

 Running a grid search over all exponential smoothing methods, the result is slightly disappointing: the best exponential smoothing method is the SES, which forecasts a flat line, a sqrt deviation of 7.3 (which will turn out to be worse than the Sarimax approach).
-So we dropped this used the Sarimax method as the baseline method instead.
+So we dropped this and used the Sarimax method as the baseline method instead.
 This was someone else's responsability.

 Do keep in mind that it was unlikely for us to obtain a successful model this simple time series approach - the population of mosquitoes most certainly depends on many other factors like the weather, which we include at a later stage.
 But first we needed a baseline model, so this was still worth doing.